RealTimeLogic/SharkTrustX/README.md

 The software requires two name servers listed in the configuration file.
 However, the software is currently limited to running on one VPS and the DNS A record for the three fields above must all point to the same VPS.

+## Customizing SharkTrustX

+1. Fork or clone this repository.
+2. Customize the template with your own logos and color options.
+The [template page](www/.lua/www/template.lsp) is based on the  AdminLTE Bootstrap template.
+See the Mako Server tutorial [How to Build an Interactive Dashboard App](https://makoserver.net/articles/How-to-Build-an-Interactive-Dashboard-App) for details.

 ## Installation Instructions

 **1:** Sign up for a VPS provider and install a Debian (derivative) distribution.